Executive

-Jeffrey C. Smith, Vice President
+Jeffrey C. Smith, President

 Dr. Jeff Smith is a Full Professor in the Department of Chemistry and the Institute of Biochemistry at Carleton University.
 He received his BSc from Trent University in 2000 having the good fortune of being the first honours BSc student to be able to use the MS infrastructure in Trent University's Water Quality Centre under the tutelage of Professors Raymond E. March and Steven P. Rafferty.
 He then moved to the Centre for Research in Mass Spectrometry at York University and earned his PhD in MS-based proteomics under the supervision of Professor K. W. Michael Siu in 2005.
 For the next three years, Jeff worked as a Post-Doctoral Fellow and Research Associate at the Ottawa Institute of Systems Biology at the University of Ottawa under the supervision of Professor Daniel Figeys.